-A copy of the hearing must be furnished promptly to the family.
+A copy of the hearing order must be furnished promptly to the family.

-The hearing officer will mail a "Informal Hearing Determination" to the PHA and to the participant on the same day.
+The hearing officer will mail a "Notice of Hearing Decision" to the PHA and to the participant on the same day.
 This notice will be sent by first-class mail.
-The participant will be mailed the original "Informal Hearing Determination" and a copy of the proof of mailing.
-A copy of the "Informal Hearing Determination" will be maintained in the PHA's file.
+The participant will be mailed the original "Notice of Hearing Decision" and a copy of the proof of mailing.
+A copy of the "Notice of Hearing Decision" will be maintained in the PHA's file.